An Invitation to the College and University Fund for the Social Sciences

 Charles E. Lindblom (1917-2018), author of many influential works, including Politics and Markets, was Sterling Professor of Political Science and Economics at Yale University.
 He taught at Yale from 1949 to 1987, helping to found the Institution for Social and Policy Studies and serving as its director from 1974 to 1980.
 The Lindblom Memorial Fellowship is offered to honor his name and legacy and to recognize the deep and lasting impact he had on the scholars with whom he worked.
 The fellowship is made possible by a generous donation from Dr. T.Y.
 Shen, a former SSRC fellow.

-Applications to the Lindblom Memorial Fellowship must engage with anticipatory social research, an approach that directs research toward identifying, contextualizing, and framing emergent social phenomena (e.g., Guston, Parsi, and Tosi 2007; Nelson and Banks 2018).
+For the 2021 competition, applications to the Lindblom Memorial Fellowship must engage with anticipatory social research, an approach that directs research toward identifying, contextualizing, and framing emergent social phenomena (e.g., Guston, Parsi, and Tosi 2007; Nelson and Banks 2018).
 The last two decades have borne witness to world-changing dynamics that challenge baseline assumptions in many important areas, including geopolitics, public health, social solidarity, climate change, inequality and racial justice, and the resiliency of institutions.
 Technology is especially central in reconfiguring these perennial research topics and their impact on policy, including the regulation of artificial intelligence and data privacy.

 Researchers have responded to these challenges through a focus on collaboration and on thematic areas that cut across methods and disciplines.
 Studies of risk, disaster, disinformation, and digital sociality are just a few examples of the social sciences taking a topics-centered approach, often by mobilizing interdisciplinary research teams.
 While robust scholarship has resulted from this reorientation - for example, we are learning more about the mechanisms and impacts of political polarization on social media - social scientists increasingly find themselves playing catch-up as complex issues in the world outpace our ability to develop sound theories or coherent datasets.